fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_1.md

 around and let me show you why I think pytest is the absolute best test framework available.

-In the rest of this chapter, you’ll install pytest, look at different ways to run it, and run through some of the most often used command-line options.
-In future chapters, you’ll learn how to write test functions that maximize the power of pytest, how to pull setup code into setup and teardown sections called fixtures, and how to use fixtures and plugins to really supercharge your software testing.
+In the rest of this lab, you’ll install pytest, look at different ways to run it, and run through some of the most often used command-line options.
+In future labs, you’ll learn how to write test functions that maximize the power of pytest, how to pull setup code into setup and teardown sections called fixtures, and how to use fixtures and plugins to really supercharge your software testing.